 Whenever you refer to the company Netdata, Inc., or the open-source monitoring agent the company develops, capitalize Netdata.

-However, if you are referring to a process, user, or group on a Linux system, you should not capitalize, as by default
+However, if you are referring to a process, user, or group on a Linux system, use lowercase and fence the word in an

 Document titles and page headings should use sentence case.
 That means you should only capitalize the first word.